FilPassOps/FilPass/documentation/en/get-started/user.md

 2. Click on "Create Channel"
 3. Fill in the required information:
    - Your MetaMask Wallet (This information is automatically filled in with your connected wallet)
-   - The receiver's wallet address (Storage Provider)
+   - The receiver's wallet address (if using a f410 it will be saved as 0x address)
    - The amount of FIL tokens you want to convert into credit for the channel
 4. Click on "Create Channel"
 5. Confirm the MetaMask transaction when prompted